oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

   is implementation specific.
   ]

-As presets are sets, the operator `+` MUST be interpreted as the union operation.
+As presets are sets, the operator `+` SHALL be interpreted as the union operation.

 === Additional Presets